 - 1. Select the Appliances menu and then the Config Groups tab. - 2.
 Click the Actions icon (§) for the appliance group you want to upgrade, and then click Schedule Task.
-The Create Task dialog appears.

-FIGURE 108 Create Publish Configuration Task
+FIGURE 110 Create Publish Configuration Task

 - 3. In the Create Task dialog, for Task Type, select Publish configuration. - 4.
 For Scheduled Time, select the required start time for the task. - 5.
 (Optional) Add Comments as required.
 These appear on the Scheduled Tasks list. - 6.
 Click Save.